How to become a business manager

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-A business manager at a larger company might only manage operations for a single department.
-In smaller organizations, a business manager is often in charge of all departments.
+A manager who oversees business operations in a larger company might only manage operations for a single department.
+In smaller organizations, an individual in that same kind of role is often in charge of many or all departments.

 What does a business manager do?

-As a business manager, you handle several responsibilities that directly influence your company’s success.
-You’ll implement strategies that help your company meet monthly performance benchmarks and pursue success.
-High-quality business managers also keep a close eye on their competition, modifying their business model to adapt to new or existing competition.
+Business managers take on several responsibilities that directly influence their company’s success; they implement strategies that help companies meet monthly performance benchmarks and pursue success.
+In this role, these managers also keep a close eye on the competition, modifying business models to adapt to new or existing market demands.

 Where do business managers work?

-Many businesses can benefit from a business manager, regardless of location or market.
-This means business managers can work in a variety of locations, depending on the nature of their employer.
+Many businesses benefit from the leadership of someone in a dedicated business management role, regardless of location or market.
+This means such managers might work in a variety of locations, depending on the nature and needs of the company.
+Some of the primary areas covered include:

 However, there are roles in nearly every industry that someone with a business management degree could apply for.